vishvAsa/notes/military/fortification/articles/obstacles.md

 Addendum: There's all kinds of other obstacles beyond just these.

 Pictured: Dragon's Teeth, Czech Hedgehogs, "Rommel's Asparagus" anti-glider rail/wire obstacles and French antitank rails on the Maginot Line.

+## Overcoming obstacles

+Alright team, we've already talked about obstacles and fortifications.
+Now we'll talk about getting through them.
+This will be a two-parter - today we'll talk about breaching tactical obstacles on a relatively sterile battlefield.
+Later we'll talk more realistic scenarios.

+It's my private theory that the whole tactical/protective obstacle division in Western doctrine is the product of preparing to defend West Germany from the Soviets for so long.
+It assumes a mobile battlefield where you can set up a proper kill zone, not positional warfare.
+As we've seen in Ukraine, positional warfare with heavily entrenched front lines integrated with obstacles can easily develop even with the most modern weapons available.
+This is to be expected, but don't tell that to doctrine writers preparing for a war that will never happen.

+The easiest way to defeat an obstacle is to simply bypass it.
+However, this may be funneling you into someone's kill zone, or bypass may simply be impossible.
+In that case you need to breach.

+But the first step in any military operation is reconnaissance.
+First you want to get a very good idea of what exactly you're going up against and what the enemy forces in the area look like.
+There's many ways to do this but it needs to be done.

+In the course of your reconnaissance you may find that this obstacle is undefended or poorly secured - maybe the enemy hasn't placed outposts nearby.
+Undefended obstacles can be breached quickly and easily.
+Poorly secured ones can be breached stealthily if you have the time.

+Properly defended obstacles require sterner measures.
+The defenders must be suppressed and the obstacle must then be secured and reduced by engineers to allow assault troops to push through and engage the enemy in close combat.

+- Suppression is done with direct and indirect fire.
+Any particularly difficult positions can be obscured with artillery smoke to prevent them from engaging troops advancing onto the obstacle itself.
+- The enemy may have outposts up near the obstacle itself, and in any event the engineers require security as they do their work.
+This requires troops to secure the near side of the obstacle to allow the engineers to work freely.
+- Then the sappers move forward and set to work tearing the obstacle apart and creating breach lanes.
+This involves everything from wire cutters and grappling hooks to bulldozers and explosive line charges to clear minefields.
+Some more pictures.
+Tanks can mount mine-clearing plows and rollers.
+- Finally with the breach lanes open troops are free to assault through the obstacle and continue on to engage the enemy's proper defensive positions.

+This entire process takes time.
+The enemy may use artillery or even attempt to re-seal the obstacle with scatterable mines.
+As such this is one of the most difficult tactical operations a unit can undertake, and not something to be done lightly.